-What do the career path and day-in-the-life look like for a Senior Solutions Consultant at JRNI?
+What do the career path and the day-in-the-life look like for the Regional Sales Manager at Dynatrace?

-We connected with Laura Matthews to find out!
+We connected with Jason Field to find out!

 Where did you go to college?
 What did you study and what were some of your initial jobs out of school?